Confession & Reconciliation

 Confession at Holy Spirit

-Confession is available in the church on Saturday from 3:00 - 3:30 p.m. and Tuesdays during Adoration beginning at 7:00 p.m.
+Confession is available by appointment and Tuesdays during Adoration beginning at 7:00 p.m.

 BEFORE GOING TO CONFESSION: